 Georgian Architecture(1714-1830) was prevalent in English-speaking countries.
-It is named after the first four British Monarchs of the house of Hanover – George I, George II, George III, and George IV.
+It is named after the first four British Monarchs of the House of Hanover – George I, George II, George III, and George IV.

 Characteristics/Features of Georgian Architecture